Vacxe/appcenter/README.md

 ### [GitHub Action](https://github.com/marketplace/actions/appcenter)

-[GitHub Action](https://github.com/marketplace/actions/appcenter) `vacxe/appcenter` is transparent wrapper over [Docker](https://github.com/Vacxe/appcenter/pkgs/container/appcenter) `appcenter`, what contains transparent CLI warapper for AppCenter node library.
+[GitHub Action](https://github.com/marketplace/actions/appcenter-ms) `vacxe/appcenter` is transparent wrapper over [Docker](https://github.com/Vacxe/appcenter/pkgs/container/appcenter) `appcenter`, what contains transparent CLI warapper for AppCenter Node library.
 It can provide for you possibility to write any custom scripts in depends on you needs.

 *Example of file distribution template:*
 ```yaml